Jonhy-D/HubEnterntainmentBackend-C-/README.md

 ### Third Step:

-You need to create a file **appsettings.json** with the next requirements in the root of the project:
+Once the repository is cloned you will have to create a file in the root of the project called **appsettings.json** with the next requirements:

 ```
 {
   "Logging": {